danlg/lgen/test_data/attendance/test-plan.md

     1. Student with two parent records who does not have an expected absence record and is late
     1. Student with two parent records who does not have an expected absence record and is absent

-* Upload the school attendence records using CSV
+* Upload the school attendance records using CSV
-* Upload the school attendence records using XSLX (to be reintroduced/uncommented out)
+* Upload the school attendance records using XSLX (to be reintroduced/uncommented out)

 * Checks that the non-existent users are listed out on the upload csv/xslx page
 * Checks that the number of successful records inserted is listed out on the upload csv/xslx page